Cxhcmhhh/Jo-SRC/README.md

 Introduction
 ---
-find more on paper **Jo-SRC: A Contrastive Approach for Combating Noisy Labels**
+Find more on paper **Jo-SRC: A Contrastive Approach for Combating Noisy Labels**.

 Installation